BSC-CNS-EAPM/AdaptivePELE/AdaptivePELE/docs/Examples.rst

 * **data** (*string*, default=MareNostrum or Life cluster path): Path to the Data folder needed for PELE
 * **documents** (*string*, default=MareNostrum or Life cluster path): Path to the Documents folder needed for PELE
 * **executable** (*string*, default=MareNostrum or Life cluster path): Path to the Pele executable folder, it is already

+Additionally, the block may have an exit condition that stops the execution:

 * **exitCondition** (*dict*, default=None): Block that specifies an exit condition for the simulation.
   Currently only the metric type is implemented, this type accepts a